 Franklin joined Watsi on November 6th, 2014.
-Seven years ago, Franklin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Franklin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Franklin's most recent donation traveled 8,300 miles to support Chit, a farmer from Burma, to remove kidney stones.

 Franklin has funded healthcare for 38 patients in 10 countries.